captjt/site/_posts/2017-03-09-Migration-to-Microservices.md

 #### Technologies to Migrate With?

 You might be wondering where to start and what approach to take -- if you have the luxury to migrate and refactor everything without a time constraint you're lucky!
 Majority of us don't have that luxury and really don't have the full buy in from our management or superiors to even "fix" our already working application.
 Invest in your products and invest in the future of your products is all I can say.
 This means containers and efficiency.
 Containers are here.. and here to stay.
-When I say that majority of companies or teams are just dabbling in containers and what to do with Docker or Rkt ("Rocket" -- a CoreOS product) it's understandable but **invest** in modern technologies.
+When I say that majority of companies or teams are just dabbling in containers and what to do with **Docker or Rkt** ("Rocket" -- a CoreOS product) it's understandable but **invest** in modern technologies.
+Containers are a pivotal foundation for the future of applications.
+Containers decouple applications from operating systems, which means that users can have a clean and minimal Linux operating system and run everything else in one or more isolated container.
 Invest in yourselves and your application's future start getting up to speed with containers it is so simple to spin up applications with these to proof them for teams/management.
 The ease of use to manage and bundle up applications is a major selling point!

 #### After Approval